Amik Robertson

-Amik Robertson (born July 6, 1998) is an American football cornerback for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at Louisiana Tech.
+Amik Robertson (born July 6, 1998) is an American professional football cornerback for the Detroit Lions of the National Football League (NFL).
+He played college football for the Louisiana Tech Bulldogs.
+Robertson was selected by the Las Vegas Raiders in 2020.

-Early years
+Early life

 Robertson attended Thibodaux High School in Thibodaux, Louisiana.
 A 3-star recruit, Robertson committed to Louisiana Tech to play football over offers from Houston, Kansas State, and LSU, among others.

 College career

 Robertson played at Louisiana Tech University from 2017 to 2019.
 He became a starter his freshman year and remained there throughout his college career.
 As a freshman he was the Defensive MVP of the 2017 Frisco Bowl.
 As a junior he was named a first-team All-American by the Football Writers Association of America (FWAA).
 He finished his career with 184 tackles, 14 interceptions, four sacks and three touchdowns.
-After his junior season, he entered the 2020 NFL Draft, forgoing his senior season.
+After his junior season, he entered the 2020 NFL draft, forgoing his senior season.

 Professional career

-Robertson was selected by the Las Vegas Raiders in the fourth round with the 139th pick in the 2020 NFL draft.
+Pre-draft

+He attended the NFL Scouting Combine, but chose not to participate in any physical drills.
+NFL draft scouts and analysts correlated the lack of interest and attention Robertson received to his lack of size although he produced well throughout his collegiate career.
+Scouts Inc. had Robertson listed as the ninth best cornerback (68th overall) on their big board.
+NFL.com media analyst Daniel Jeremiah listed Robertson as the 11th best cornerback prospect (85th overall) in the draft.

+Kevin Hanson of Sports Illustrated ranked him as the 14th best cornerback prospect in the draft.
+The majority of NFL draft analysts projected he could be selected as early as the third round, or as late as the fifth round in the 2020 NFL draft.
+NFL analyst Lance Zierlein projected Robertson would be selected in the fourth or fifth round.